 Skip to main content

-Prepare ISO image to work with the cloud platform
+Prepare an ISO image for use with the cloud platform

 Last update:

-If you have uploaded an ISO image with an operating system distribution to the image store, we recommend that you make it fully compatible with the Selectel Cloud Platform.
-From a compatible image, you can create cloud servers with the same functionality as servers from off-the-shelf images.
+If you have uploaded to the image storage an ISO image with an operating system distribution, we recommend making it fully compatible with the Selectel cloud platform.
+From a compatible image, you can create cloud servers that will have the same functionality as servers from ready-made images.

 Prepare a Windows image